 Are you getting a 61-1 fault code and not sure what it means?
 This article will discuss the possible causes, symptoms, and what you can do to fix the issue.
 There are multiple car owners who experience this fault code and are not sure how to address it.
 So what exactly does this fault code indicate?

-What is 61-1: Battery Voltage Malfunction?
+Here’s What 61-1: Battery Voltage Malfunction Means

 The 2009 Honda Pilot Technician Service Bulletin (TSB) defines the ABS error code as VSA Modulator-control Unit Initial IG Low Voltage.
 Other similar codes include DTC 61-2, 61-22, and 61-23: defined as VSA Modulator-control Unit Power Source Low Voltage 1, voltage 2, and voltage 3, respectively.